arithy/packcc/README.md

 The type of output data, which is output as `$$` in each action and can be retrieved from the parser API function `pcc_parse()`, is changed to the specified one from the default `int`.
+This can be used only once and cannot be used in imported files.

 **`%auxil` `"`_user-defined data type_`"`**

 The type of user-defined data, which is passed to the parser API function `pcc_create()`, is changed to the specified one from the default `void *`.
+This can be used only once and cannot be used in imported files.

 **`%prefix` `"`_prefix_`"`**

 The prefix of the parser API functions is changed to the specified one from the default `pcc`.
+This can be used only once and cannot be used in imported files.

+**`%import` `"`_import file name_`"`**

+The content of the specified import file is expanded at the text location of `%import` (version 2.0.0 or later).
+This can be used multiple times anywhere and can be used also in imported files.
+The _import file name_ can be a relative path to the current directory or an absolute path.
+If it is a relative path, the directories listed below are searched for the import file in the listed order.

+1. the directory where the file that imports the import file is located
+2. the directories specified with `-I` options
+   - They are prioritized in order of their appearance in the command line.
+3. the directories specified by the environment variable `PCC_IMPORT_PATH`
+   - They are prioritized in order of their appearance in the value of this variable.
+   - The character used as a delimiter between directory names is the colon `':'` if PackCC is built for a Unix-like platform such as Linux, macOS, and MinGW.
+     The character is the semicolon `';'` if PackCC is built as a native Windows executable.
+     (This is exactly the same manner as the environment variable `PATH`.)
+4. the per-user default directory
+   - This is the subdirectory `.packcc/import` in the home directory if PackCC is built for a Unix-like platform, and in the user profile directory, "`C:\Users\`_username_" for example, if PackCC is built as a native Windows executable.
+5. the system-wide default directory
+   - This is the directory `/usr/share/packcc/import` if PackCC is built for a Unix-like platform, and is the subdirectory `packcc/import` in the common application data directory, "`C:\ProgramData`" for example.

+Note that the file imported once is silently ignored when it is attempted to be imported again.

 **`#`_comment_**